okonech/matrix-synapse-aks/README.md

 # matrix-synapse-aks

 Deployment of a matrix synapse server on Azure Kubernetes Service.
-This will use sensible defaults, creates a postgres database, stores secrets in kube secrets, and sets up a recaptcha v2 check for registration.
+This uses sensible preconfigured defaults, creates a postgres database, stores secrets in kube secrets, and sets up a recaptcha v2 check for registration.

 This is significantly cheaper than running a synapse server on a cloud hosted VM, and it is easier to manage.